kevin-bruton/rest-recorder/README.md

 }
 ```
 However, you can include only the options you want to specify.
 For the rest, the defaults will be used.

+If you have installed it as a development dependency in your project you can start the recorder with the following command:
+`npx rest-recorder`